-A key advantage of the refined modeling analysis is the ability to select the appropriate averaging time with which to compare to the CEQA thresholds.
-The District has defined different thresholds depending on the health effects and time of exposure.
+A key advantage of the refined modeling analysis is the ability to select the appropriate averaging time with which to compare to applicable thresholds.
 For example, cancer risks and chronic noncancer hazard are assessed for long term exposures over 70 years.
-Acute noncancer health effects are usually based on a maximum one hour exposure. $PM{2.5}$ concentrations are based on annual average exposures.
+Acute noncancer health effects are usually based on a maximum one hour exposure.
+PM2.5 concentrations are based on annual average exposures.
 The ability to assess air quality using the most appropriate effects-based averaging time means the refined air dispersion models provide a more representative assessment of health and environmental impacts of air emissions from a plant.
 In addition to enabling the use of appropriate model averaging times, refined models allow the input of project-specific conditions such as variable source emission rates and hours of operation, to more accurately assess the concentrations over different averaging times.
 That is, a source that operates only during certain hours of the day can be modeled using only those hours of meteorological data.
 The averaging time should also reflect the time during which a receptor would be exposed.
 For example, suppose a construction project that is anticipated to start in 2010 and complete at the end of 2012 is projected to house new residents in 2013.
-The construction analysis should be performed for two years and compared to the appropriate thresholds.
-For the residential evaluation, the anticipated air concentrations from roads should be reflective of 2013 for $PM{2.5}$, diesel exhaust, and acute hazard while the long term cancer exposures should be averaged over 2013 to 2083 (70 year exposure period).
+The construction analysis should be performed for two years and compared to the applicable thresholds.
+For the residential evaluation, the anticipated air concentrations from roads should be reflective of 2013 for $PM{2.5}$ , diesel exhaust, and acute hazard while the long term cancer exposures should be averaged over 2013 to 2083 (70 year exposure period).